-Study shows delays in siblings of children with autism spectrum disordersMay 16th, 2012 in Autism spectrum disorders /
+Study shows delays in siblings of children with autism spectrum disordersMay 16, 2012 in Medicine & Health / Autism spectrum disorders

 A new University of Miami (UM) study shows that one in three children who have an older sibling with an Autism Related Disorder (ASD) fall into a group characterized by higher levels of autism-related behaviors or lower levels of developmental progress.
 The study will be presented at the International Meeting for Autism Research (IMFAR) in May, 2012.
 ASDs are developmental conditions characterized by problems with social interaction and communication.
 Previously, an international consortium of researchers found that almost one in five of the younger siblings of children with an ASD themselves developed an ASD.